florianschafer/frogspawn/README.md

 the graph.
 This process is then applied in a recursive manner until some termination condition is satisfied, effectively creating a binary tree with the clusters at its leaves.

-Here, this procedure is augmented in two important ways: Firstly, instead of indiscriminately applying recursion to the partitions from former steps, a vertex affiliation score is computed for every vertex with respect to every potentially new cluster.
+Here, this procedure is augmented in two important ways: Instead of indiscriminately applying recursion to the partitions from former steps, a vertex affiliation score is computed for every vertex with respect to every potentially new cluster.
 All vertices that fall below this score are not considered for further clustering and are instead assigned to the last cluster tree node where they satisfy the min-affiliation criterion (hence the "sieve").
 The same goes for all